New business Person Start with

 Company-Related Documents & Information

-• Proposed Company Name Options (3-4 alternatives, in order of preference)
+• Proposed Company Name Options (Minimum 2 Unique Name)

 • Detailed Description of Business Activities and Objectives